skullzarmy/chatGPToot/README.md

 ([top](#description))

-## Example Usage
+## NPM Scripts

-`npm run bot` will run the bot in a loop, tooting, mentioning, and posting images.
+`npm run bot` will run the bot in `nohup` a loop, tooting, mentioning, and posting images.

+`npm run bot-tail` will run the bot as above and stream the logs to your terminal (by tailing the log file)

 `npm run bot-mention` will run the bot in a loop, mentioning but not tooting or posting images.